chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/oxidation-without-water/_index.md

 In this step, the secondary alcohol group (-OH) reacts with the Dess-Martin Periodinane (DMP), similar to the primary alcohol mechanism.
 The difference lies in the presence of an additional side chain (R²) attached to the carbon bearing the hydroxyl group.

+{{% details title="See the Shortform Version of this step." %}}

+{{<figure-dynamic-toggle
+    dark-src="darkshort1sec.png"
+    light-src="lightshort1sec.png"
+    >}}

+{{< /details >}}

 ### Stabilization of Reactive Intermediate

 {{<figure-dynamic-toggle
-    dark-src="dark2.png"
-    light-src="light2.png"
+    dark-src="secdarkmech2.png"
+    light-src="seclightmech2.png"
-    title="Stabilization of Reactive Intermediate Using Carboxylate Ion" caption="The intermediate is stabilized by the expelled -OAc group (carboxylate ion)."
+    title="Stabilization of Reactive Intermediate Using an Acetate Ion" caption="The intermediate is stabilized by the expelled -OAc group (Acetoxy group).The expelled acetoxy group becomes an acetate ion (CH₃COO⁻)."
 >}}

-After the initial reaction, the intermediate is stabilized by the expelled carboxylate ion (-OAc).
-This stabilization is crucial for the reaction to proceed smoothly, maintaining the integrity of the molecule's structure.
+After the initial reaction, the intermediate is stabilized by the expelled acetoxy ion (-OAc).
+The -OAc group that is expelled is initially an acetoxy group (CH₃COO-).
+However, once it is expelled, it becomes an acetate ion (CH₃COO⁻) because it is a good leaving group that leaves with an extra electron pair, resulting in a stable, negatively charged ion.

+{{% details title="See the Shortform Version of this step." %}}

+{{<figure-dynamic-toggle
+    dark-src="darkshort2sec2.png"
+    light-src="lightshort2sec2.png"
+    >}}

+{{< /details >}}

 ### Ketone Formation and Acetic Acid Recovery

 {{<figure-dynamic-toggle
-    dark-src="dark3.png"
-    light-src="light3.png"
+    dark-src="secdarkmech3.png"
+    light-src="seclighmecht3.png"
-    title="Formation of Ketone Product and Recovery of Acetic Acid" caption="Acetic acid is recovered, and the intermediate undergoes proton transfer initiated by another carboxylate ion to form a ketone."
+    title="Formation of Ketone Product and Recovery of Acetic Acid" caption="Acetic acid is recovered, and the intermediate becomes a ketone after proton transfer."
 >}}

 In this step, one mole of acetic acid is recovered.
-The intermediate undergoes a proton transfer, initiated by another carboxylate ion, resulting in the formation of the ketone product.
+The intermediate undergoes a proton transfer, initiated by another acetate ion, resulting in the formation of the ketone product and acetic acid as a by-product.

+{{% details title="See the Shortform Version of this step." %}}

+{{<figure-dynamic-toggle
+    dark-src="darkshort3sec2.png"
+    light-src="lightshort3sec2.png"
+    >}}

+{{< /details >}}

 ### Final Overall Products